Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 2. __*Testability*__ &mdash; MVVM makes it easy to test the logic behind the views.
 By moving a ViewController’s business logic into a ViewModel it becomes much easier to create unit tests of the business logic and the View layout code.

-### Pitfalls
+### Pitfalls of MVVM

+With great power comes great responsibility...

+The cost of MVVM can be a bit high as sometimes it is difficult to figure one’s way around binding and other technicalities of MVVM.
+If you do something wrong, you might spend a lot of time debugging your app.

-A criticism of the pattern comes from MVVM creator John Gossman himself,[12] who points out that the overhead in implementing MVVM is "overkill" for simple UI operations.
-He says that for larger applications, generalizing the ViewModel becomes more difficult.
-Moreover, he illustrates that data binding in very large applications can result in considerable memory consumption.
+One criticism of the pattern comes from MVVM creator John Gossman himself, who points out that the *overhead in implementing MVVM is "overkill" for simple UI operations.* He says that *for larger applications, generalizing the ViewModel becomes more difficult.* Moreover, he illustrates that *data binding in very large applications* can result in *considerable memory consumption.*

-However, the cost of MVVM can be a bit high as sometimes it is difficult to figure one’s way around binding and other technicalities of MVVM.

-There is one bitter truth about reactive frameworks: the great power comes with the great responsibility.
-It’s really easy to mess up things when you go reactive.
-In other words, if you do something wrong, you might spend a lot of time debugging the app, so just take a look at this call stack.

-MVVM works well if your app requires many model-to-view transformations.
-However, not every object will neatly fit into the categories of model, view or view model.
-Instead, you should use MVVM in combination with other design patterns.
-Furthermore, MVVM may not be very useful when you first create your application.
-MVC may be a better starting point.

-It’s
-okay to introduce MVVM later in an app’s lifetime when you really need it.
+*Source: wikipedia*

 ### When to Use